zacwoll/Pomodoro/README.md

 # Patch Notes
 ## TODO  Just punch down from this list and link to it from here

+## Patch 0.2.3 Patch update
+Filled in all the css for the Wiki section! (almost)!
+With nearly all the styling in place it's about time to start adding function.
+I also need to get icons and put them in their respective containers.
+Even more things are jumping out to be grouped, all the text is the same color, for example.
+The Wiki section needs a custom unordered and ordered list @.@

 ## Patch 0.2.2 Patch update
 I started replacing all the structure divs with Styled Components.
 Once I have all the pieces I think I can start splitting them off into different, localized components.
 It also may start making sense to develop base components that what I have can extend, for example I'm reusing font-size a lot, that should be set higher up the chain.
 There's also a bunch of really standard margin, padding, color settings that could be generalized.